- Coronavirus FAQ's

 Why should I keep my cover during coronavirus?

-As we navigate this strange new reality we find ourselves in, it’s fair to wonder if private health insurance is actually worth it at the moment.
+As we continue to navigate this pandemic, it’s fair to wonder if private health insurance is actually worth it at the moment.

 We know it’s tough right now.
 But there are still some solid reasons to hang onto your cover.

-Can I even use my private hospital cover right now?
+Can I use my private hospital cover right now?

 We’re still funding critical treatments and surgeries included in your cover, such as heart failure, cardiac surgery, infants at risk, neurosurgery, dialysis, pregnancy, oncology and chemotherapy treatment.
 As usual, when you’re covered by us you’re still able to choose your own specialist.
 And if you are admitted to hospital for treatment, you still have the option of electing to be treated as a private patient.